alejandroaviles/gsm/README.md

 #

-Other people who contribute to this code:
+Other people who contributed to this code:

 Sadi Ramirez-Solano

 Mario A. Rodriguez-Meza

+Mariana Vargas-Magaña

+Sebastien Fromenteau

 #